A Short History Of Pascal Theatre Company

 The Company has been supported for Heritage Lottery projects between 2005 and 2021.
 These have included Jewish Mothers & Daughters: A Film Archive, Mike Tsang’s Between East and West: the British-born Chinese and South Bank Stories.
 These projects were shown respectively at the London School of Economics Atrium Gallery and the Unicorn Theatre, London.
 Most recently, the Company produced The Secret Listeners at Trent Park, Middlesex (date) and the Jewish Museum, and Discovering & Documenting England’s Lost Jews, a multi-platform project uncovering and exploring the little-known history of Sephardi Jews in Britain.

-Covid has silenced all public events since March 2020, when the Company began to work digitally offering movement classes for isolated women and creative writing platforms for women from a diversity of cultural experiences.
-With the support of an Arts Council England Recovery Grant, Pascal Theatre Company has developed new strategies to adapt to post pandemic new circumstances such as embracing technology to work creatively and flexibly
+Covid silenced all public events between March 2020 and summer 2021.
+During the crisis the Company worked digitally offering movement classes for isolated women and creative writing platforms for women from a diversity of cultural experiences.
+An Arts Council England Recovery Grant was used to develop new strategies while we embraced new technology to work creatively and flexibly.